 Emma is one third of the online tweeting community @WeMHNurses organising and running chats on various topics.
 She is currently studying a Professional Doctorate in Health, with the title- The lived experience of the time service users and student mental health nurses spend together on personality disorder units: A phenomenological study.
 She is also involved in other research projects including social media use in undergraduate health care programmes and the impact of a HIV diagnosis on a person’s mental health.

 Membership Secretary (Maternity leave Oct 2018- Nov 2019)

-Kirsten is a Research Fellow at Imperial College London, with a background in academic psychology and social psychiatry.
+Kirsten Barnicot is a Research Fellow at Imperial College London, with a background in academic psychology and social psychiatry.
 Her areas of interest are the psychological treatment of personality disorders, post-traumatic stress disorder, self-harm, perinatal psychiatry and parenting research.
-Her PhD research at Queen Mary University of London focused on treatment processes in dialectical behaviour therapy for personality disorder.
-She is currently completing an NIHR Postodctoral Research Fellowship awarded to investigate the relationship between post-traumatic stress disorder, personality disorder and treatment outcomes, in addition to conducting research on the epigenetic effects of antenatal anxiety on child development and practising clinically as a video feedback for positive parenting therapist.
+Her PhD research at Queen Mary University of London focused on treatment processes in dialectical behavior therapy for personality disorder.
+She is currently completing an NIHR Postodctoral Research Fellowship awarded to investigate the relationship between post-traumatic stress disorder, personality disorder and treatment outcomes, in addition to conducting research on the epigenetic effects of antenatal anxiety on child development and practicing clinically as a video feedback for positive parenting therapist.

 The following Committee members are elected for 3 years: